 What is Sensory Impairment?

-Sensory impairment is when one of the senses such as sight, hearing, smell, touch, taste or spatial awareness does not operate as effectively as it should.
-This is most commonly when someone is either partially or severely sight or hearing impaired.
+Sensory impairment is when one of your senses, such as sight, hearing, smell, touch, taste or spatial awareness, is no longer working as it should.
+Sensory impairment is most commonly affected when someone is either partially or severely sight or hearing impaired.

 When our sight or hearing is not operating as effectively as it should, this can cause difficulties communicating and a lot of frustration for someone having to deal with a sensory disability.
 Because of this, it is important that friends, family and carers are at all times mindful of this disability and try always to communicate effectively.

 Sensory Impairment Care